herrera-ignacio/architect-handbook/design-patterns/web-presentation/mvc/README.md

 * Depending on context, users want to see the same basic *model* information in different ways.
 Separating *presentation* and *view* allows you to develop multiple presentations and yet use the same *model* code.

-* Nonvisual objects are usually easier to test than visual ones.
+* Non-visual objects are usually easier to test than visual ones.
 This allows you to test all the domain logic easily.

 * *Model* code should be entirely unaware of what *presentation* is being used, which both simplifies their tasks and makes it easier to add new *presentations* latter on.
 It also menas that *presentation* changes can be made freely without altering the model.